pytest-dev/pytest-bdd/README.rst

     Scenario: Arguments for given, when, thens
         Given there are 5 cucumbers

         When I eat 3 cucumbers
+        And I eat 2 cucumbers

-        Then I should have 2 cucumbers
+        Then I should have 0 cucumbers

 The code will look like: